Biomedicine (Placement Year) BSc Hons - 2020 Entry

-The BSc Biomedicine (Placement Year) degree is aimed at those of you with a broad interest in human life processes and disease, and who wish to gain additional work experience as part of your degree.
-Biomedicine involves the study of subjects such as biochemistry, cell biology, genetics and physiology which are at the heart of modern medical and health research.
-These subjects are taught with a particular emphasis on the molecules and mechanisms fundamental to life processes and how these are disrupted in disease.
-This programme provides you with support to secure a paid placement enabling you to experience twelve months working in the type of organisation that you might aspire to join when you graduate.
-The placement offers you the opportunity to work as a full-time employee of the organisation with the same training and opportunities as other employees, whilst still receiving both academic and pastoral support from the University.
+The degree provides you with support to secure a paid placement for twelve months working in the type of organisation that you might aspire to join when you graduate.
+The placement offers you the opportunity to work as a full time employee of the organisation with the same training and opportunities as other employees, whilst still receiving both academic and pastoral support from Lancaster University.

-You’ll begin your degree with the study of 15 wide-ranging compulsory modules, including Biomedical Science in Practice, Infection and Immunity and Protein Biochemistry.
-In addition, you will take a Placement Preparation module.
+In your first year, you will gain a through grounding in the general areas of biomedicine through the study of 15 wide-ranging core modules, including Biomedical Science in Practice, Infection and Immunity, and Protein Biochemistry.

-Although you will be supported by professional careers staff in preparing your industrial placement application, it is likely that not all students applying to this Programme will be successful in securing these nationally-advertised opportunities.
-Students who have not secured an industrial placement will automatically be transferred over to the same degree scheme, without placement year, in this case Biomedicine BSc.
+You will spend your third year on an industrial placement, which may be science or non-science based.
+Although you will be supported by professional careers staff in preparing your industrial placement application, due to the competitive nature of these placements it is possible that not all students will be successful in securing these nationally-advertised opportunities.
+Students who have not secured an industrial placement will automatically be transferred over to the three-year degree without the placement year - our BSc Biomedicine.

 A Level AAB

 Required Subjects A level Biology and one other science subject from Chemistry, Mathematics or Physics

 GCSE Mathematics grade B or 5, English Language grade C or 4